jeffinnes/obsidian-work-vault/Weekly To-do list.md

 	- Have Daniel update the service provider pages
 	- Add to Ransomware docs that all windows passwords get reset once AD is backup
 - [ ] Transfer Log
+- [ ] Review Adobe info with Sabrina

 ---
 ## Saturday / Sunday